 "Teach us, we beg you, o master!" both finished at exactly the same time.

-Loki looked rather pleased.
+Loki looked amused, yet somehow also rather conflicted.
 "Oh get up, you two, I don't need abasement," he said, smiling in a somewhat self-deprecating fashion.
-"As for your request… well it has been rather some time since I took on an apprentice, and I would rather like to teach my nephew… nevertheless, I have had as many as four apprentices before, even if Thor mostly taught Godric," Loki said, mulling it over.
+"As for your request… well it has been rather some time since I took on an apprentice, and I would rather like to teach my nephew… nevertheless, I have had as many as four apprentices before, even if Thor mostly taught Godric."

 Fred and George looked like they were about to pass out from joy.